-In accordance with a review by Mordor Intelligence, the global programmable logic controller market was estimated at USD 11.8 billion in 2022 and is expected to reach USD 12.8 billion in 2024 and USD 15.1 billion by 2029, representing an annual growth rate of 4.2%.
-Furthermore, also according to Technavio, the global controller market is expected to grow between 2022 and 2027 by more than USD 3 billion, reflecting a similar average growth rate of approximately 4.1%.
+USD 15.8 billion in 2030, representing an average annual growth rate of approximately 4.37%.
+Furthermore, also according to Technavio, the global controller market is expected to grow between 2024 and 2028 by more than USD 3 billion, reflecting a similar average growth rate of approximately 4.56%.
 The VFD and Servo segment is estimated by the same source to be approximately USD 33 billion in 2020 and is expected to grow to approximately USD 41 billion in 2025 with an average annual growth rate of 4.4%.
 In accordance with a review by MMR, the MOTION field is expected to grow to approximately USD 29.5 billion in 2029, representing a CAGR of approximately 6%.